 The Write Status Register instruction allows the Status Registers to be written.
-The writable Status Register bits include: SRP, SEC, TB, BP[2:0] in Status Register-1; CMP, LB, QE, SRP1 in Status Register-2; DRV1 and DRV0 in Status Register-3.
+The writable Status Register bits include: SRP, SEC, TB, BP[2:0] in Status Register-1; CMP, LB, QE, SRL in Status Register-2.
 All other Status Register bit locations are read-only and will not be affected by the Write Status Register instruction.
-LB are non-volatile OTP bit, once it is set to 1, it cannot be cleared to 0.
+LB are non-volatile OTP bits, once it is set to 1, it cannot be cleared to 0.